 Understanding Light And Plant Needs

-One of the weaknesses of the use of artificial lighting in growing plants has been the high heat generated by incandescent bulbs.
+One of the weaknesses of the use of artificial lighting in growing plants has been the high heat generated by incandescent light bulbs.
 With fluorescent grow light bulbs, much of this handicap has been removed.
 Fluorescent tubes are capable of giving off a high output of light with less heat.